Nothing excites people (well me anyway) as much as heading to a holiday villa somewhere with a pool!

 Speak with a legal liability professional and to understand the best ways to protect yourself and learn everything you need to know about local and federal laws regarding pool safety.

-There’s nothing worse than a gross pool - well maybe a gross shower… But in all seriousness, without maintenance your glistening beautiful blue swimming hole is going to go all sorts of strange colours.
+There’s nothing worse than a gross pool - well maybe a gross shower… But in all seriousness, without maintenance, your glistening beautiful blue swimming hole is going to go all sorts of strange colors.
 It will become quite the eyesore.

 Maintaining pools requires lots of work: skimming, vacuuming, adjusting chemicals, cleaning the filters, and chlorinating.